The New Ranking Factors: What AI Models Look for in Content

 e.
 Structured Information and Format

-- Headings and subheadings (H2, H3)
+• Headings and subheadings

-- Lists and bullet points
+• Lists and bullet points

-- Tables or examples
+• Tables or clear examples

-- Short paragraphs
+• Short paragraphs

-How Marketers Can Adapt
+How Marketing Teams Can Adapt

-- Include sources and references.
-This boosts your content’s authority.
+• Include sources and references.

 Conclusion

 Traditional SEO is no longer enough.
-In the past, keywords and links were the main ranking signals, but now AI recognizes meaning.
-The new ranking factors - clarity, authority, context, entities, and structure - are the foundation of online visibility.
+In the past, keywords and links were the main ranking signals.
+Today, AI recognizes meaning.

-In the age of artificial intelligence, success doesn’t depend on how many times you use a keyword but on how well your words convey meaning.
+In the age of artificial intelligence, success doesn’t depend on how many times you use a keyword, but on how well your words convey meaning.